Is Arculus Wallet good for cold storage of crypto?

 This incompatibility with the most popular wallets like MetaMask and Coinbase wallet may be a deal-breaker for some users.
 If that’s the case, check out our Ledger vs Trezor comparison.

 How secure is the Arculus Wallet?

 Being a cold storage wallet, the Arculus Wallet is, by nature, pretty safe.
 Even with the tap-to-transact card, it remains safe.
 Since your crypto is stored offline, the chances of hacks are nullified.
 Most cold storage wallets have screens, physical buttons, and whatnot.
 Arculus on the other hand just relies on a card.
-This makes it less susceptible to damage.
+This makes it a little less versatile, and necessary to pair with an app, but the card itself is less susceptible to damage.

 Adding to that, it uses a three-factor authentication system: card, code, and biometric screening.
 The card itself features EAL 6+ embedded secure element.